gtxaspec/wz_flash-helper/docs/README_backup.md

 ### Backup stock partitions
 1. [Setup](README_setup.md)
-2. Edit the config file `wz_flash-helper.conf` with:
+2. Edit the config file `general.conf` with:
 ```
 backup_partitions="yes"
 restore_partitions="no"
 ```
 3. Insert your SD card and power on your camera.
 4. Wait for the camera to restart after backup operation is finished.
-5. Check your SD card, there should be a `wz_flash-helper/backup/stock` directory where backup of stock partitions are stored.
+5. Check your SD card, there should be a `Wyze_factory_backup` and `wz_flash-helper/backup/stock` directores where two copies of stock partitions backup are stored.

 ### Backup OpenIPC partitions
 Like with stock partitions, OpenIPC partitions can also be backed up with the above steps.
-Backup of OpenIPC partitions are at `wz_flash-helper/backup/openipc`.
+Backup of OpenIPC partitions is at `wz_flash-helper/backup/openipc`.

 **WARNING:**
 - Backup your stock partitions first and copy it to a safe place in case you need them for later recovery.
 - Do not modify your stock partitions backup, specially boot partition image.
-Switching from OpenIPC back to stock firmware may brick your camera if you do that.
+Switching from OpenIPC back to stock profile may brick your camera if you do that.

 **Notes:**